eafunk/audiorack/README.txt

 When you get a studio configured and running, you will set up the studio to use one of the locations set here.

 The Stash tab gives you access to a local (to the computer/web browser your running the GUI client in) working list of items.
 This is used for moving things around the GUI.

 The File tab is where you get access to the temporary media directory.
 Under this tab, you can upload music/items from your computer running the GUI client in a web browser to the temporary media directory.
 Once in this idrectory, you can import items into the music library for perminent storage, or for a short period of time (tmpMediaAgeLimitHrs) the items will remain in this director for access/playout by the studios.

-Using the Library tab, Browse sub-tab, you can now browse through items added to the library, edit item properties, add and edit categories, playlists, etc.
-This included creating scheduling automation rotations, pick tasks, and such to build a programming schedule for a station.
+Using the Library tab, Browse sub-tab, you can now browse through items added to the library, edit item properties, add and edit categories, playlists, etc. This included creating scheduling automation rotations, pick tasks, and such to build a programming schedule for a station.
 Please have a look at the old AudioRack 3x users guide for details on how automation work in the previous version of audiorack.
 The user interface is now different here on version 4 but the concepts are the same.

 You should already have a studio set up in the GUI settings.
 Now is the time to get that studio running (via the GUI settings), and configure it.
 Configuration can be done via the STudio tab of the GUI, and selecting the you want to manage by selecting it's name in the sub-tab list (you may have configured more than one).
 If you are logged into the GUI with as a user with full administrator priveleges (as set up in the GUI setting Users panel), then you will see a box of 8 tabs near the bottom.
 This is the configuration box.
 The Console tab give you access to set command to the studio's arServer control port and see the responses; useful for low level configuration.

 The Output tab allows you to configure each of the 5 (default) output groups the arServer mixer has.
 Give each output you desire to use a unique one-word name, set up jack audio routing for where you want the output to go (device and ports for each stereo channel), which mixer bus is routed to the output, and what level ducking should be applied when cue or one of three mutes are activated.
 You likely will want to create Monitor, Cue, Headphones, and Main outputs:

-Monitor from the monitor bus going to your studio speakers and fully muting on MuteAand ducking apx.
+Monitor from the monitor bus going to your studio speakers and fully muting on MuteA, and ducking apx.
 6 to 12 dB on Cue.
-Cue going to the

 Cue from the cue bus going to a set of cue speakers, or maybe you studio monitors fully muting on MuteA as well.